JulUvarova/JulUvarova/README.md

 ### Hi there 👋
 I'm Julia.
-Coding saved my nervous system and maybe liberty in spring of 2022.
+Coding saved my nervous system and maybe liberty in 2023.

 Skills
 ----------